mynameiskingsleyn/shift/README.md

 #   Currency
     App will return error if input value does not meet the following specs.
     1. Not a number.
     2. Contains any special characters other than '.' or url friendly Characters(Note only amount before such special character would be processed).
-    3. Decimal part of the number is longer than 2 digits.
+    3. Input can only have 0 to 2 decimal places number

 #   Technicality
-    This project demonstrates an OOP approach to programing It also demonstrates two main advance concepts.
+    This project demonstrates an OOP approach of programing It also demonstrates two main advance concepts.
 TDD Pattern was not used.
       1. Service Oriented Architecture.
       2. Repository pattern.